jon-heard/obsidian-inline-scripts-library/lists.sfile.md

 return [ "Failed to pick from list __" + $1 + "__.
 List is empty.\n\n" ];
 ```
 __
-hidden - lists pick {list name: name text} {item index: >0, default: ""} - Get a random item from the list {list name}.
+hidden - lists pick {list name: name text} {item index: >0, default: ""} - Gets a random item from the list {list name}.
 If {item index} is specified, then the item at that index is picked, instead of random.

 __